 This implies that the esports engagement, stream viewership, and gamer influencer industry are only looking at a projected rise.

-This makes the gaming industry a fertile field for a lot of advertisement and investment.
+These mobile gaming statistics shows that the gaming industry a fertile field for a lot of advertisement and investment.